nafeeur10/Laravel8-Vue3-Ecommerce/README.md

 - Install laravel/jetstream package
   <code>composer require laravel/jetstream</code>

-- Though we are wanting to use Vue, we have to use Interia
+- Though we are wanting to use Vue, we have to use Inertia
   <code>php artisan jetstream:install inertia --teams</code>

 - <code>npm install && npm run dev</code>